J-Ramalho/industRial/docs/3_sixsigma.md

 After installation and in spite all the precautions it has been reported and now demonstrated with some specific trials that the measurements have a high variation which is preventing putting it in operation.
 Until now the laboratory team has always had full confidence in the equipment supplier and the Lab Manager has even seen the same equipment operating in another laboratory from the group.

 The supplier has been called on site to check the equipment and having seen no reason for the variability proposes to work with the lab team on identifying the potential causes for the high uncertainty in their measurements.
 They decided to consider a larger scope than just the equipment and take the full measurement method as described in the laboratory operating procedure.
-They list different reasons related with they're work and group them.
+They organize a brainstorm, list different reasons related with they're work and group them.

-### Listing root causes
+### Brainstorming

 ```r